-One of the largest financial institutions in the world sued Klein & Wilson's client for $1 million it claimed was owed .
+One of the largest financial institutions in the world sued Klein & Wilson's client for $1 million.
 As a result of bookkeeping errors, Klein & Wilson's client admittedly lost $1 million of plaintiff's money.
-Klein & Wilson was able to convince the plaintiff to take less than 15 cents on the dollar of the amounts owed and the client's insurance carrier to pay the balance owed, except for the client's deductible of $15,000.
+Klein & Wilson was able to convince the plaintiff to take less than 15 cents on the dollar, and Klein & Wilson also convinced the client's insurance carrier to pay the balance owed, except for the client's deductible of $15,000.
 Accordingly, on a loss of over $1 million, the client paid only $15,000.

 Doe v.
 Roe Law Firm

-Klein & Wilson represented Roe Corporation, who was sued by an individual claiming Roe Corporation entered into a written agreement providing the individual a 30 percent (30%) interest in the company as well as guaranteeing employment for five years at $100,000 per year.
+Klein & Wilson represented a corporation sued by a plaintiff claiming the corporation owed plaintiff a 30 percent interest in the company as well as employment for five years at $100,000 per year.
 Plaintiff's settlement demand was $5 million.
-Roe Corporation hired Klein & Wilson just two weeks before the case was set for trial.
-Klein & Wilson persuaded the trial court to continue the trial.
+The corporation hired Klein & Wilson just two weeks before trial.
+Klein & Wilson persuaded the court to continue the trial.
 Klein & Wilson then took plaintiff's deposition by videotape, during which Klein & Wilson impeached plaintiff many times.
 Subsequently, Klein & Wilson persuaded plaintiff to attend a mediation.
-At the mediation, Klein & Wilson used a multimedia presentation showing how badly plaintiff had been impeached.
-The case settled at mediation for $60,000.
+At the mediation, Klein & Wilson used a multimedia presentation showing how badly Klein & Wilson impeached the plaintiff.
+The case settled at mediation for only $60,000.

-After obtaining an arbitration award of $825,000 for Klein & Wilson's client, the defendant tried to escape payment by creating new business entities.
-Klein & Wilson filed an action for fraudulent conveyance and related claims, causing the defendant to settle for a confidential amount.
+After Klein & Wilson obtained an arbitration award of $825,000 for its client, the defendant tried to escape payment by creating new business entities.
+Klein & Wilson filed an action for fraudulent conveyance and related claims, causing the defendant to settle.

 Does v.
 Roes

 Klein & Wilson represented Pakistani clients who alleged they formed a joint venture with a German corporation to bring mobile banking to Pakistan.
 This case had jurisdictional and choice of law issues; nevertheless, Klein & Wilson was successful in keeping the case venued in the United States.
-After prevailing on a substantive motion and showing the defendants the case had huge exposure, the parties resolved their differences.
-This was the first time in Klein & Wilson's history where it agreed not to reveal the names of the parties or how the case was resolved - the result was substantial.
+After Klein & Wilson prevailed on a substantive motion and showed the defendants the case had huge exposure, the case settled.

 Greenfield Monterey Park, LLC v.
 The Ezralow Company, LLC